GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ProppantTransport.rst

 .. math::
     \boldsymbol{u}_{settling} = ( \rho_p - \rho_f)  \frac{d{_p}^{2}}{18 \mu_f}\boldsymbol{g},

-:math:`d_p` is the particle diameter, and :math:`F(c)` is the correction term to account for hindered settling effects as a result of particle-particle interactions,
+:math:`d_p` is the particle diameter, and :math:`F(c)` is the correction factor to the particle settling velocity in order to account for hindered settling effects as a result of particle-particle interactions,

 .. math::
     F(c) = e^{-\lambda_s c},